tezansahu/streamlit-ui-for-autogen-agentchat/README.md

 ## Conclusion

-This implementation showcases a modern approach to building AI agent interfaces using Streamlit and AutoGen 0.4.
+This implementation showcases a modern approach to building AI agent interfaces using Streamlit and AutoGen AgentChat.
 The architecture supports real-time interactions, tool integration, and extensibility for additional features.
 The modular design allows for easy modifications and enhancements to suit specific use cases.